We currently have the following services available:

 Dr. Nemiroff offers psychological services to adults, adolescents, children aged 10 and over, and families in English.
 She completed her Ph.D. in Clinical Psychology at the University of Ottawa and is a registered psychologist with the Ordre des psychologues du Quebec and the College of Psychologists and Behaviour Analysts of Ontario.
 Therapy and assessment services are confidential and are reimbursed by most private insurance plans.

 Dr. Nemiroff provides services in an empathic and non-judgemental environment.
 She works with individuals suffering from depression, anxiety, bereavement, post-traumatic stress disorder and other trauma-related difficulties, dissociative disorders, and neurodivergent individuals.
 She works with parents to help understand and improve emotional and behavioural difficulties with their children, and helping both children and adults adjust to separation and divorce.
 Dr. Nemiroff takes an integrative approach to psychotherapy, combining elements of cognitive-behavioural, Acceptance and Commitment Therapy (ACT), mindfulness-based, experiential, and emotion-focused treatment strategies.
 For Dr. Nemiroff, therapy means working with people to help them learn new approaches to problems in living, to better cope with difficult emotions, to form healthy and meaningful relationships with other people, and to pursue the things that are most important to them.
 Therapy is a collaborative process, a partnership between client and therapist to empower clients to work towards their own healing and mental health.
-Dr. Nemiroff has a strong commitment to social justice in her work and in her life. |
+Dr. Nemiroff has a strong commitment to social justice in her work and in her life.
+Please note that Dr. Rebecca Nemiroff is not accepting new clients at this time. |

 Dr. Karen Gobeil (She/Her)